Master of Architecture

 - Engaging in interdisciplinary experiences in engineering, business, management, and leadership

-FAQ about the M.Arch program
+FAQ About the M.Arch Program

 The Master of Architecture is an accredited degree that fulfills the educational component of professional licensure as an architect.
 The M.S. degree enhances your design and research skills and can lead to pursuing a Ph.D.